Kalicuta/DSTHC/ai-notebooks/me.md

 I gradually got more and more comfortable with the technical skills needed in day-to-day job.

 While, over the years, it has become increasingly clearer to me that communication is the key to an effective workplace, the success of our group.
-When I was a junior in the team, most of your communication was with your managers and team members, who usually shared the same perspective.
+When I was a junior in the team, most of my communication was with your managers and team members, who usually shared the same perspective with me. our disagreements if any are mostly on the technical details.

 Then gradually I had to present and explain your review findings and testing results in front of a broader audiance.
-In many cases people could have different views or conclusion with respect to my findings.
+In many cases people could have different views or conclusion with respect to analysis results.
-It forced me to learn how to
-understand and respect their point of view. push you to understand the models, the business and the regulatory requirements better. and think from their perspectives.
+It forced me to learn how to understand and respect their point of view. at the same time, pushes you to understand the models, the business and the regulatory requirements better. and think from their perspectives.

-sometimes it takes a few hours, a few days, pondering your counterparty's arguments.
-how to articulate and convey my arguments effectively.
+It could take hours even days just pondering other stakeholder's arguments, or just trying to figure out how to articulate and convey my arguments effectively.

+On that I want to say
-my manager also gave me good advice on how to build strong relationship with the stakeholders on a daily basis.
+our management did give us a lot support and advice such as on how to build strong relationship with the stakeholders on a daily basis.

-If we can know and understand the concerns from different stakeholders like model users, market risks, in the early stage of the review,
+If we can know and understand the concerns from different stakeholders like model users, market risks, in the early stage of the review, it can make our job much easier.

-The nature of our job involves a lot of technical details

 **What are career mobility opportunities in MRG**